elixir-cldr/elixir-cldr.github.io/_posts/2020-11-07-exploring-language-tags.md

 Given that one of the most defining characteristic of any culture is its language it should not surprising that the simplest language tag consists of just a language identifier.

-Typically, the language idenfifier is the corresponding [ISO639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code for the given language.
+Typically, the language identifier is the corresponding [ISO639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code for the given language.
 The following are well known examples:

 * "en" for english
 * "fr" for french